A Guide to Common Ingredients in Hot Dogs

 - Smoke flavoring - A condensed form of smoke made by capturing and condensing smoke particles from burning woods, such as maple and hickory.
 Smoke flavoring is an alternative to smoking via the burning of wood during the cooking process.
 Smoke flavoring gives products a smoky taste without a grill.

 - Sodium erythorbate - Having almost the exact chemical composition as Vitamin C (ascorbic acid), erythorbate provides exactly the same function as ascorbic acid.
-It works in conjunction with sodium nitrite making nitrite a much more effective ingredient by preventing and slowing harmful bacterial growth, drastically improving food safety, preventing oxidation (rancidity) that causes color change and spoilage, and providing for the unique cured flavor that hot dogs have.
-Just as with ascorbic acid or sodium ascorbate, using sodium erythorbate with sodium nitrite effectively prevents the formation of carcinogenic nitrosamines.
+See Ascorbic acid above.
+Just as with ascorbic acid or sodium ascorbate, using sodium erythorbate with sodium nitrite effectively prevents the formation of carcinogenic nitrosamines in fried bacon.
 In contrast to a popular urban legend, erythorbate is NOT made from earthworms, though the U.S. Department of Agriculture reports receiving many inquiries about erythorbate’s source.
 It is speculated that the similarity in the spelling of the words “erythorbate” and “earthworms” has led to this confusion.

 - Sodium nitrite - A ingredient responsible for curing, sodium nitrite is 1)anti-oxidant which keeps hot dogs from quickly going rancid; 2) gives cured meats their characteristic pink color and their unique cured taste; and 3) inhibits many dangerous bacteria helping make the hot dogs much safer.
 While the closely related “sodium nitrate” was commonly used in the decades past, today, nitrite is used almost exclusively to cure meats.
 Nitrite used in cured meats is extremely effective in preventing the deadly disease botulism.
 Interestingly, although consumers commonly think cured meats are the major source of nitrite in the diet, in reality, 93 percent of daily nitrite intake comes from vegetables and from saliva.
 Sodium nitrite is part of the normal nitrogen cycle in humans and the body actually produces and recirculates nitrate, which is converted to nitrite in our saliva.
 Scientists now think that humans may make nitrite as part of its bodily defenses.
 In some cases, processed products labeled “uncured” contain celery juice or other ingredients high in naturally occurring nitrite as a substitute for sodium nitrite made through a purification process.